 In 2011, he made his professional debut as a screenwriter, film director and producer with his short film, Little King, and in 2015 he wrote, directed and produced his second film, Between Black and White.
 Both films participated in many film festivals around the world and received numerous awards, like the Grand Jury Prize at the Mediterranean Short Film Festival in Tangier, Best International Short at the Manhattan Film Festival and the Salento International Film Festival.
-He participated at the Reykjavik International Film Festival Talent Lab, with his film Between Black and White in the competition.
+He has also directed documentaries, commercials, corporate, music and performing arts videos.

 In 2016, he started working in the U.S. after receiving a honorary Visa granted to those who have attained extraordinary achievements in their field.
 He is now a U.S citizen.

 In 2019, he founded the Theatron of the Americas and became its Artistic Director.